The MVP Advantage: Launching Your Product with Confidence

 Each team member brings a specific expertise and serves an important function in the development process.

-Hiring individual freelancers can be the cheapest option; however, this staffing model requires significant oversight.
-An agency offers a happy medium between freelancers and an in-house team.
-The right development partner offers a clear and reliable process plus a solid team of experts at a fraction of the price of an in-house team.
-Building up an internal team offers the highest degree of control, but it comes at a cost.
-An in-house approach tends to be the most expensive development team structure.
+Hiring individual freelancers is often the most affordable option, but usually requires significant oversight.
+An agency offers a reliable medium between freelancers and an in-house team.
+The right development partner provides a straightforward process plus a solid team of experts at a fraction of the price of an in-house team.
+Building up an internal team offers the highest degree of control, but tends to be the most expensive development team structure.

 In the absence of an existing in-house development team, outsourcing is typically the best approach to manage MVP price.
 A partnership with a development agency allows you to “turn on” the development team whenever needed, without having to worry about employee costs like training, office space, salaries, or benefits.
 In addition to upfront cost, also consider your business goals, timelines, scalability needs, and preferences for control when choosing between in-house or outsourced teams.